mortogo321/mediact-demo/mobile/README.md

 > **Note:** This app is for **nurses only**.
 Head nurses should use the web application.

-## Troubleshooting

-### Cannot Connect to Backend
-1. Check if backend is running
-2. Verify API URL in `api_service.dart`
-3. For physical devices, ensure device and computer are on same network
-4. Check firewall settings

 ### Build Errors
 ```bash
 # Clean build